Stencils – A Comprehensive Guide!

 DIY Stencils

-Computers and laser cutters made designing stencils so much easier, and this has opened the door for custom sizing options.
-Needing a stencil to be larger or smaller required no more hand cutting.
+Computers and laser cutters made designing these so much easier, and this has opened the door for custom sizing options.
+Needing a design to be larger or smaller required no more hand cutting.
 That became automated.
 And companies began offering custom sizing and designing.
-But you can also create your own stencils from hand-drawn or The Graphics Fairy designs by cutting them from materials like Mylar, cardstock, file folders (my fave), vinyl (with Cricut or Silhouette), and even freezer paper.
-Below is a well loved pear stencil cut from a file folder:
+But you can also create your own pieces from hand-drawn or The Graphics Fairy designs by cutting them from materials like Mylar, cardstock, file folders (my fave), vinyl (with Cricut or Silhouette), thin sheet of cardboard and even freezer paper.
+Below is a well loved pear design cut from a file folder:

-Some of the most popular stencils at the moment are of phrases, words, or lettering.
+Some of the most popular styles at the moment are of phrases, words, or lettering.
 They are made for signs or the fun chalkboard projects.
 Here are a few from my stash:

 Stencil Companies

-There are several Stencil Companies producing a wide array of stencils.
+There are several Companies producing a wide array of designs.
 Some of my faves are:

 - Plaid, manufactures the Martha Stewart line and the Waverley line plus their own brand.

-- Royal Design Studio, have a massive library of single and multi-layer stencils for crafting and decorating.
+- Royal Design Studio, have a massive library of single and multi-layer styles for crafting and decorating.

 - Stencil Girl – awesome designs designed by many famous artists for crafting.